Fran Bentley: 2021–22 season: Loan to Bristol City

 On 6 August 2021, Bentley signed a new two-year contract with Manchester United before joining Championship side Bristol City on a season-long loan.
 She made her debut on 29 August in Bristol City's opening game of the season, a 4–3 defeat to Crystal Palace.
 She played 22 games in total, keeping ten clean sheets as Bristol finished third and was named Young Player of the Season at the club's end of season awards.

 Bristol City

 Following a season-long loan, Bentley joined Bristol City permanently on 1 July 2022 on a two-year contract.
+Bentley captained the squad as it won the 2022-23 Women's Championship season, earning promotion to the Women's Super League.
+Bentley won the club's Players’ Player of the Season award, and kept 13 clean sheets to win the Barclays Women’s Championship Golden Glove for the 2022–23 season.
+On 30 June 2025, it was announced that Bentley had signed a new two-year contract with Bristol City.

 International career

-On 28 April 2017, Bentley made her debut for England under-17s in a 2–0 defeat to the United States.
+Having played for the England under-15s, on 28 April 2017, Bentley made her debut for under-17s in a 2–0 defeat to the United States.
 Six months later, she made her competitive debut and kept her first clean sheet for England in a 10–0 victory against Latvia in UEFA Women's Under-17 Championship qualification.
 Bentley made five appearances to help England qualify for the tournament.

 Personal life

 While playing for Manchester United, she enrolled onto the BTEC Level 3 Extended Diploma Business course at Wigan and Leigh College.

+Bentley is in a relationship with fellow women's footballer and England youth teammate Katie Robinson.